openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 the [Quality Selection Guide](Quality-Selection-Guide/index.html).
 If the track contains less than 5 detections then all of the detections in the track will be processed.
 If one or more detections have the same quality value, then the detection(s) with the lower frame index take precedence.

+`FEED_FORWARD_BEST_DETECTION_PROP_NAMES_LIST` allows you to include detections based on properties in addition to those chosen with the `QUALITY_SELECTION_PROPERTY`.
+It consists of a string that is a semi-colon separated list of detection properties.
+For example, you may want to use something other than `CONFIDENCE` for the `QUALITY_SELECTION_PROPERTY`, but you also want to include the detection with the highest confidence in your feed-forward track.
+If the component executing in the first stage of the pipeline adds a `BEST_CONFIDENCE` property to the detection with highest confidence in each track, you can then set the `FEED_FORWARD_BEST_DETECTION_PROP_NAMES_LIST` property to `BEST_CONFIDENCE`, and the detections with that property will be added to the feed-forward track.

 # Superset Region